How I Center a Div or Text in a Div in CSS

 Published:

 Whether you're building a site from scratch or with the assistance of a website builder, it's essential to have a basic understanding of HTML and CSS to customize your page layouts.
-Once you have that basic knowledge, you can dive deeper into styling elements, such as learning how to center div vertically and horizontally.
+In addition to having that basic knowledge, it's also critical to know how you can achieve styling elements, such as learning to center divs vertically and horizontally.

 What is a div and why center a div?